Skip to main content

 Cold mornings, comfort food, and shorter days slow metabolism for most Philly patients in winter.
 A daily matcha or green tea ritual keeps thermogenesis (heat and energy production) gently nudged up, supports steady mood, and replaces a second or third coffee that often disrupts sleep.
 Pair it with vitamin D3.

 Yes.
 Drinking more than 6 to 8 cups of green tea per day can deliver too much caffeine and may cause stomach upset, anxiety, or sleep problems.
-EGCG capsules above 800 mg per day, especially on an empty stomach, can cause liver injury in rare cases.
+EGCG capsules above 800 mg per day, particularly on an empty stomach, can cause liver injury in rare cases.
 Stop and seek care if you notice nausea, dark urine, or yellow eyes.

 Related Intelligence